-Overall budgeted income and expenses are the same as FY20.
+Overall budgeted income and expenses (excluding the preschool) are a 4.2% increase over FY21.

 The majority of the budget is mandatory expenditures from utilities to salaries.

 St. Patrick's Parish ended the fiscal year "in the black" due to the support of our parishioners and friends.
-To see the year-end Financial Report for FY20 and the budget for FY21, click the above report.
+To see the year-end Financial Report for FY21 and the budget for FY22, click the above report.

 St. Patrick Church is joining the community of Catholic Churches that offer a direct debit program for your church offering.
 You determine every part of the program, including the amount of the offering, the frequency of the donation, and the accounts you would like some or all of the offering to be applied.
 There is no cost to you, and you may withdraw from the program at any time.